-A Firm shall not obtain or retain Membership unless it meets the following requirements for practice in fulfilment of Clause 3.1 of the MoI:
+A Firm shall not obtain or retain Membership unless it meets the following requirements for membership in fulfilment of Clause 2.1.7 of the Constitution, namely:

-- It shall be of such standing and experience as in the opinion of Council entitles it to practise as a firm of consulting engineers and allied professionals.
+1.1 It shall be of such standing and experience as in the opinion of the Board entitles it to practise as a firm of consulting engineers and alliedprofessionals.

-- It shall conduct its activities in such a manner that its membership does not detract from the dignity or standing of the Association.
+1.2 It shall conduct its activities in such a manner that its membership does not detract from the dignity or standing of the Organisation.

-- It shall obtain the signatures of a Proposer and Seconder who are both Mandated Principals of Members that do not hold any interest in the firm applying for membership.
-A Mandated Principal may designate an alternate for this purpose where appropriate, provided this delegation is in writing and is carried out separately in each and every instance.
+1.4 It shall provide evidence that its designated Mandated Principal/s had either been previously employed in senior positions with existing member firms or were Principals of their own firms prior to joining the firm applying for such membership.
+Alternately where possible it shall obtain signatures of a Proposer and Seconder who are both Mandated Principals of Members that do not hold any interest in the firm applying for membership.
+A Mandated Principal may designate an alternate for this purpose where appropriate, provided this delegation is in writing and is carried out separately in each instance.

-- It may, as an alternative to 1.5, request an interview with a member of Council and/or the Branch Chairman plus one other Registered Principal.
-Such member of Council and/or Branch Chairman and other Registered Principal may then testify in a format prescribed by Council, to the suitability of the applicant for membership.
+1.5 It may, as an alternative to 1.4, request an interview with a member of the Board and/or the Branch Chairman plus one other Registered Principal.
+Such member of the Board and/or Branch Chairman and other Registered Principal may then testify in a format prescribed by the Board, to the suitability of the applicant formembership.

-- It may, as an alternative to 1.5 or 1.6, request an interview with the Membership Committee of Council.
+1.6 It may, as an alternative to 1.4 or 1.5, request an interview with the Membership Committee of the Board.